 That afternoon I enjoyed true peace and quiet as they worked to create three board games and a card game.
 I overheard them discuss the need for exciting tasks, for punishment and reward, for good versus evil.
-In the game they created for the first year of Harry Potter, the players were rewarded for learning new spells by moving forward spaces, but punished for being caught by Mr. Filch after curfew by going back.
+In the game they created for the first year of Harry Potter, the players were rewarded for learning new spells by moving forward spaces but punished for being caught by Mr. Filch after curfew by going back.
 If they landed on two spots, the players would have to report to an extra loop area to fight a giant.
-I heard the kids debate strategy, discuss logic and time, and offer suggestions for wording.
+I heard the kids’ debate strategy, discussed logic and time, and offered suggestions for wording.
 They worked together to make their game work.
 When it was time to play, they found LEGO mini-figures to act as their playing pieces.
 And we played.
 We played again and again, making changes as necessary to the game.

 After a few rounds, one of the boys suggested a break from Harry Potter.
 It was time, he explained, to create game two: The Adventures of Tin Tin.
-Another action packed British story this one prompted the kids to recall favorite scenes they could work into a different board.
+Another action-packed British story, this one prompted the kids to recall favorite scenes they could work into a different board.
 This second game proved an opportunity for the boys to be more creative and challenging in their plans.
-In fact, once Tin Tin was complete, they explained that this game would be suggested for children ages 6 and up, because the challenges were more difficult.
+In fact, once Tin Tin was complete, they explained that this game would be suggested for children ages 6 and up because the challenges were more difficult.
 Because we were all “of age,” we played for a bit, again using a die and LEGO mini-figures.